MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/html5/folder-upload.md

 ---
-description: Learn how to add support for folder uploading to your website.
+description: Learn how to add support for folder uploading to your website by using a picker or drag-and-drop.
-title: Folder upload
+title: Dev guide: Folder upload - Microsoft Edge Development
 author: erikadoyle
 ---